nfrisby/tcplugins-zurihac2020/outline.md

 GHC's constraint simplifier/solver runs in a loop, simplifying constraints until no further simplifications are found.
 Only then will plugins be given the chance to handle the constraints.
-If the plugin solved any constraints, or emitted further constraints, this information is passed back to the main constraint solving loop.
+If the plugin solved any constraints, or emitted further constraints, this information will then be passed back to the main constraint solving loop.
+This continues until there are no more constraints to solve, or GHC reaches the maximum number of constraint solving iterations (customisable with `-fconstraint-solver-iterations=n`; `n=0` for no limit).

+GHC keeps track of progress using the notion of __inert__ constraints, on which no further work is deemed possible.
+Each iteration of the loop attempts to uses the inert constraints to simplify the next work item, until this work item is also inert (maybe even solved).
+GHC then __kicks-out__ any formerly-inert constraints back onto the work list if the new inert constraint can simplify them.

 Note also that GHC's constraint solver can be called for many different reasons, reasons which might not be immediately obvious from the program GHC is attempting to typecheck.
 One such example is GHC's [ambiguity check](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/ambiguous_types.html).